These are the testimonies from the members, parents, and volunteer of STRYKE

 When my daughter Lois Catherine Kohlmann decided to audition for STRYKE, I wasn't really sure what it was all about except she would be playing with a performing ensemble.
 As a family, we had just spent 8 years participating with the HS marching band and I was looking forward to a break.
 Then she earned a position on vibraphone.
 Since I always support my children in everything they choose to do, I started spending time watching and helping at practices.

 These performers then go back to their communities and teach and serve the younger groups that look up to them.
-On top of that, most of them work part time jobs while going to school to be able to pay their feed to participate in STRYKE.
+On top of that, most of them work part time jobs while going to school to be able to pay their fair share to participate in STRYKE.

 As I result, I am now a regular volunteer, and hope that I am contributing positively to these young adults in the process.

 William Hill (STRYKE Volunteer)